Chikn-Kotsu/Chikn-Kotsu/README.md

-## Hi
+## hiya
 snapdragonsnapdragonsnapdragonsnapdrahon
 i like snapdragonnnejsnnsksk!!!!!
-dw conductor & hat kid i still like yall 🎀🫶
+i like conductor and hatkidhshsi too

 ## hmm the fandoms i am in: